SAndriievskyi/testTaskApi/README.md

 Message with phone number and email can be set via console.

 Run command

 docker build -t my-php-app . && docker run -e PHONE='+380991111111' -e EMAIL='test@test.com' -e MESSAGE='some text!' -it --rm --name my-running-app my-php-app php run.php

-If u change fixtures run this two commands one more time!
+If u change fixtures run this command one more time!